fharper/resume/resume.md

 2. Seasoned public speaker—180+ talks & keynotes in 23 countries
 3. Published author—_Success in Programming_ (Personal Branding for Developers) at Apress
 4. Has a passion for public speaking, creating entertaining educational videos & growing communities
+5. Love to learn new programming languages, technologies or products

 ## Experience